Magic: The Gathering - Trading Card Game

 The competitive, organised play scene at the higher levels of the game have been in constant flux over the past few years, but players competing in the Magic Pro League and Rivals League are seen by many as the best players in the world.
 Watching event coverage from those events will also help you to become a better player!

 Magic: The Gathering at Team Norse Thunder

-Magic: The Gathering is the newest gaming title that Team Norse Thunder are competing in, and our roster of players will be expanded to welcome a new player sometime in late 2021.
+Magic: The Gathering is the newest gaming title that Team Norse Thunder are competing in, and our roster of players will be expanded to welcome a new player sometime in early 2022.